mariahynes/djangonautsBlog/Week_2/thoughts.md

 Need Windows https://docs.djangoproject.com/en/dev/internals/contributing/writing-documentation/#top

 Also on this page it doesn't need to mention
 "Now we are ready to run the test suite.
-If you’re using GNU/Linux, macOS, or some other flavor of Unix, run:" https://docs.djangoproject.com/en/dev/intro/contributing/
+If you’re using GNU/Linux, macOS, or some other flavor of Unix, run:" because it uses the MAC/WINDOWS buttons: https://docs.djangoproject.com/en/dev/intro/contributing/